 The CyberTracker icon interface was originally designed for trackers who cannot read or write.
 However, scientists and conservationists benefit from the icon interface enabling significantly faster data collection than text interfaces or written methods.
 The icon interface design also reduces data input errors.

 Screen designs can combine text and icons for the optimum efficiency.
 Icons can be designed and customized for the user’s specific needs and imported into CyberTracker.
 Number and text fields can also be entered by means of conventional key pads.

 CyberTracker Electronic Field Guide

 The CyberTracker Screen Designer makes it possible for users to design their own Electronic Field Guides with Species Identification Keys (Filters).
 The Species Identification Keys consists of a sequence of screens each with a checklist of characteristic features of a species.
 For each subsequent screen, the Filter gives an indication of the number of possible species.

 The Electronic Field Guide makes it possible to imbed definitions, descriptions and images into the data capture Screen Sequence, providing an immediate reference for easy validation of field observations.

 Designing an Application

-Designing a Database with a CyberTracker Application (Screen Sequence) requires no programming skills.
+Designing a CyberTracker Application requires no programming skills.
 Creating data Elements for each Screen automatically creates a structured database.

-To create an Application, selection of Screen Templates make it easy to link screens together into a Sequence of Screens for the Handheld Computer interface.
+To create a CyberTracker Application, a selection of Screen Templates makes it easy to link screens together into a Sequence of Screens.

 Mobile Field Map and GPS GoTo feature for Navigation

-The CyberTracker Field Map features makes it possible to navigate using the PDA/GPS to track the path of the user in real time.
+The CyberTracker Field Map features makes it possible to navigate using the GPS to track the path of the user in real time.
 A green cross-hair shows the user’s position while a yellow line shows the path followed.
 The GPS GoTo feature allows you to define GPS waypoints to guide you towards a specific destination in the field.

 Viewing and Analysing Data in CyberTracker Reports